James Ellison (white supremacist): Leadership of the CSA

-Ellison was a polygamist who spent time in federal prison with his 'high priest' Kerry Noble.
+James Dennis Ellison was born in Illinois on June 18, 1940.
+He was a polygamist who spent time in federal prison with his "high priest" Kerry Noble.
 Robert G. Millar, the founder of Elohim City, Oklahoma, became one of his spiritual advisers.
-He was also mentored by Richard Girnt Butler, founder of the Aryan Nations and Robert E. Miles, founder of The Mountain Church in Cohoctah, Michigan.
-Both extreme right leaders taught and practiced Christian Identity, a religion which is included on the FBI's watchlist because the FBI classifies it as an 'extremist religion'.
+He was also mentored by Richard Girnt Butler, founder of Aryan Nations and Robert E. Miles, founder of The Mountain Church in Cohoctah, Michigan.
+Both extreme right leaders taught and practiced Christian Identity, a religion which is included on the FBI's watchlist because the FBI classifies it as an "extremist religion".
 Ellison had very close ties to the Ku Klux Klan and the Northern Idaho-based group Aryan Nations, led by Richard Butler.
-Miles operated a very active prison ministry and he also published a newsletter, most of the readers of it were members of several violent white supremacist groups, the most notable of these groups was the Aryan Brotherhood.
+Miles operated a very active prison ministry and published a newsletter.
+Most of the readers were members of several violent white supremacist groups, the most notable one being the Aryan Brotherhood.
 After Ellison was released from prison, he moved to Elohim City, where he married Millar's granddaughter.